 Removal factors are the GHG removals per unit of activity data per year since the start of the reforestation / forest restoration activity.
-Removal factors must be net of land cover prior to planting or restoration activities as well as any tree mortality and/or harvests that may occur in commercial forest plantations and/or natural forest restoration areas during the crediting period.
+Removal factors must include any tree mortality and/or harvests that may occur in commercial forest plantations and/or natural forest restoration areas during the crediting period.